Adult Programs

 Register Here for Adult Hebrew Class!

-Class begins August 10 and meets every Wednesday from 6-7:15 PM.
-After Sept.21, class time will switch to Saturday mornings beginning at 9:00 AM.
+Class begins September 13 and meets every Saturday morning beginning at 9:00 AM.
 If you will be a new student, please contact our instructor, Maran Gluckstein, here so that she can be sure to have the proper books waiting for you.
 L’hitraot!
 See you soon!

 Read more here in the July 2021 issue of BJC's Insights newsletter: